Buddha Museum Logo

 Private Collection

-This fine authentic shishi netsuke displays a masterful carving style that unquestionably dates it to 19th century Edo.
-The intricate relationship of curves, arcs and roundels is the work of a supremely accomplished artist, one firmly established in the use of ivory as his primary material, expertly articulating such flamboyant features as the billowing balls of fur, the pointed claws and the large round nose which possesses a distinctly 19th century appearance and lends a sophisticated touch of humor.
+This fine authentic Baku netsuke displays a masterful carving style that unquestionably dates it to 18th century Edo.
+The intricate relationship of curves, arcs and roundels is the work of a supremely accomplished artist, one firmly established in the use of ivory as his primary material, expertly articulating such flamboyant features as the billowing balls of fur, the pointed claws and the curl elephant trunk which possesses a distinctly antiquity appearance and lends a sophisticated touch of humor.

 The major carvers of The Tokyo School such as Komei and Yoshida Homei are recognized and recorded and the works of their schools highly prized.
 During the 70-year period between 1780 and 1850, (considered the golden age of netsuke) a multitude of fine quality netsuke were produced by artists located in Osaka, Kyoto, and Edo (Tokyo), who had access to ivory, while artists outside of these population centers used box or cherry wood, narwhal (marine ivory), boar's tusk, amber, stag antler, pottery, bamboo etc.

 Netsuke of the Edo school, such as this shishi, exhibit motifs and techniques favored by the material--ivory is exceptionally close grained and may be cut in any direction, allowing ex! treme fineness of detail, unrestricted undercutting, and a high hand polish with the characteristic unctuous surface and translucence of ivory.
-The shishi's eyes are meticulously inset with minute orbs of translucent horn.
+The baku's eyes are meticulously inset with minute orbs of translucent horn.
 The bristling fur has been finely and rhythmically delineated, as have the individual teeth and the upright ears, which have been bored with small holes, presumably to allow the shishi to hear subtle sounds.
 A tongue of flame can be seen emerging from beneath the animal’s right paw.
-Shishi are the fabulous lions always associated with the Buddhist deity Monju, the Japanese name for Maitreya.
-In a classical Noh play a stone bridge leading to the paradise of Monju is guarded by shishi.

 Last BuddhaFuture Buddha